Fine Art vs Decorative Art

 When it comes to selecting an artwork it can be sometimes difficult, especially when you are faced with fine art or decorative art?, Which should you choose and What’s the difference?
-This is made more complicated because the difference between both types is slim, which can make it a tough call when deciding.
+This is made more complicated because the subtle differences between both equally valid types is slim, which can make it a tough call when deciding.

 You know what?
 You shouldn’t be confused any more, because the differences will be ironed out in this post.
 Keep reading as you are about to know the real difference between the two.

-Fine arts and decorative arts have something in common, and profoundly speaking they are both arts.
-Knowing the difference can be difficult, but in this post, we are going to break down everything for you.
+The terms; fine arts and decorative arts, have something in common, and profoundly speaking they are both arts.
+Knowing the difference can be difficult, but in this post, we are going to break down everything for you, and help you make the distinction.

-Before I proceed any further, I wish to avoid any condescending overtones or to portray any particular attitude of patronising superiority in respect to either Fine or Decorative Art.
+Before I proceed any further, I wish to avoid any condescending overtones, or portray any particular attitude of patronising superiority in respect to either Fine or Decorative Art.
 As far as I am concerned, these things are always in the eye of the beholder; and at times, interchangeable terms.

 Firstly, let’s take a look at how they are produced.
 Fine art is a unique special piece that you would not get anywhere else, produced by an Artist.
 Whereas, decorative art is ‘typically’, but not necessarily always, mass-produced for mass consumerism, and it can be easily recreated in vast numbers.
 Furthermore, objects are usually manufactured with beauty and functionality in mind.
 It can also be argued that decorative arts enable accessibility to those who wish to project and emulate a certain lifestyle.